 - > any direct federal tax;

-- > any state and local sales tax; and
+- any state and local sales tax; and

-- any retail delivery fees and enterprise retail delivery fees imposed by the state pursuant to section 43-4-218, C.R.S.
+- > any retail delivery fees imposed pursuant to section 43-4-218, C.R.S.

 The taxable purchase price includes the gross value of all material, labor, and service, and the profit thereon included in the price charged to the user or consumer.